 SURROGATE AGE REQUIREMENTS

 This is a grand gesture of the heart.
 The promise of compensation should not detract from what is really taking place.
-It’s all about one woman agreeing to give the gift of parenthood to prospective parents and the gift of life to a beautiful child.
+It’s all about one person agreeing to give the gift of parenthood to prospective parents and the gift of life to a beautiful child.

 Guidelines for Prospective Surrogates

-- Surrogate mother age has to be between 21–38
+- Surrogate mother age has to be between 21–40

 - Surrogate must have already carried at least one child to term without complications

-- Surrogate cannot have any felonies on a criminal record
+- Surrogate cannot have a criminal record

-- The use of certain prescription medications is not permitted
+- Certain prescription medications are not permitted

 Support for Surrogate Mother Age Requirements